TwistingTwists/obsidian-tools/Rust Async Notes.md

 		1. Enough to get going and build!
 		2. Looking forward - what to expect from future versions of rust?

-4. Patterns of async code
+4. Patterns of async code - with examples
 	1.
 	2. Deep Dive mini redis - by Tokio team
 	3. Async cancellation / AsyncIterators / AsyncStreams